-If you’ve ever played telephone, you know how easy it is for messages to mutate in the line of communication.
+If you’ve ever played the “Telephone” game, you know how easy it is for messages to get lost in translation in the line of communication.
 Medical providers often work as a part of a team, which means there are several junctures at which a miscommunication or lack of communication can have grave consequences for a patient.

-How Do Communication Errors Happen?
+How Do Communication Errors Happen In Medicine?

 There are many ways that the chain of communication can fail in a medical setting.
-Sometimes the one-on-one interaction between doctor and patient is the problem.
+Sometimes, the one-on-one interaction between doctor and patient is the problem.
 For example, a doctor may explain a diagnosis to a patient using language the patient doesn’t understand.
 Other times, an administrative error like swapping records for two patients with similar names can lead to an unwanted result.
 Other examples of faulty communication include:

 - Nurses failing to relay important information to the doctor

 - Hospital staff failing to communicate important information about patients during shift changes